 I research, identify British newspaper stories and supply the articles published in the British press between 1750 and 1950.
-This service is voluntary and free to use.

 Please fill in the form on the right.
 If I find any articles I will send you the news reports by email as attachments.

 - Determine what newspapers are available based on the detail you send me.

 - Where and when any relevant news articles were published.

 - What news items are available and coverage of the event.